 The top five Microsoft Windows Server 2012 R2 features include CSV improvements, storage tiers, write-back cache, automatic rebuild of Storage Spaces and data dedupe of VDI workloads.

 While some critics dismissed Windows Server 2012 R2 as a minor Windows Server release, the new version incorporates hundreds of new or improved features.
-In fact, Microsoft's flagship server
+In fact, Microsoft's flagship server OS features some very significant enhancements related to storage management.

 1. Cluster Shared Volumes improvements